SiddharthSsb11/crypto-world/README.md

 - Full featured wishlist functionality.
 - Graphical data representation feature.
 - Authenticated user can access the CRUD functionality.
+- Top crytpocurrency carousel.
+- All the data is stored in the firebase firestore database i.e. <i>persistant</i>

 ## Tech Stack